Can I apply directly to the Ph.D. program, or is a master’s degree required before doing so?

 What are the application deadlines?

-Does CEE make admissions decisions on a "rolling basis" as mentioned on the Georgia Tech Graduate Admissions web page?
+Does CEE make admissions decisions on a "rolling basis" as mentioned on the Georgia Tech Graduate Studies web page?

 No. The CEE faculty prefers to view the entire pool of applications for a term before making admission decisions.
 We expect to report decisions, initially via email, by March 30 for the fall and summer semesters and by October 30 for the spring semester.